Read about the Philips CPAP Recall Read More

 Sleeping Pillssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss

-Health Effects of Long-Term Sleeping Pill Use
+Side Effects of Sleeping Pills: Risks & Long-Term Use

-Health Effects of Long-Term Sleeping Pill Use
+Side Effects of Sleeping Pills: Risks & Long-Term Use

 Americans experience a lot of sleepless nights.
 An unprecedented 50-70 million Americans have sleep problems according to estimates.
-Insomnia is the most common sleep disorder and the CDC says that more than one third of the country regularly gets less than the recommended amount of rest.
+Insomnia is the most common sleep disorder and the CDC says that more than one-third of the country regularly gets less than the recommended amount of rest.
 With so many people struggling to get enough sleep, sleeping pills have become increasingly popular.

-Long-Term Use of Prescription Sleep Aids
+Long-Term Use of Prescription Sleeping Pills

 • Headaches,